 Webpage ranking and how to improve are so important for any business.
 The purpose of your webpages is to drive quality traffic and therefore sales.
 One knowledge bite for SEO 101 basics is that, if your webpage ranking is low, it means that potential customers are not able to find you.
 Now, that is not what you want, is it?
 SEO and website rank go hand in hand.
 One needs the other without any doubt.

-In this series, we will take you through the “whats”, “whys” and “hows” of the many different facets of SEO.
-You’ve landed on the first installment of our SEO 101 series, where you’ll get a crash course on the fundamentals of this core aspect of digital marketing.
+In this SEO 101 basics series, we will take you through the “whats”, “whys” and “hows” of the many different facets of SEO.
+You’ve landed on the first instalment of our SEO 101 basics series, where you’ll get a crash course on the fundamentals of this core aspect of digital marketing.

 With that said and done, let’s start from the beginning!

 - What Factors Determine Search Engine Rankings?

 Search Engine Optimization, popularly known as SEO, is the practice of driving website visitors – also called “traffic” – to a website via organic means while raising its search engine ranking based on certain criteria.